Sarah Bern started her international career with England U20 as a back row forward, but has since converted to prop where she has thrived.

 During the 2018 Women’s Six Nations Sarah played in all five matches, scoring two tries as England finished second.
 A year later she started all of England’s five games, scoring five tries, as they won the Grand Slam.
 Her performances during the 2018/19 season saw her voted as the O2 England Women’s Player of the Year.

-Born in Kingston-upon-Thames, she lives in Esher where she attended the high school between her initial education at Coombe Hill in Kingston and taking a sports strength & conditioning course at Hartpury College, University of Gloucestershire.
-Her introduction to rugby was when 11 at London Irish and after playing for Esher, Sarah joined Bristol Ladies.
+Born in Kingston-upon-Thames, Sarah attended the high school between her initial education at Coombe Hill in Kingston and is taking a sports strength & conditioning course at Hartpury College.

 Her introduction to rugby came at 11-years-old at London Irish and after playing for Esher, Sarah joined Bristol Bears Women where she returned to after one season at Gloucester-Hartpury.